BDC Hamburger Icon

 Shipping

 For online retailers and businesses that frequently send goods by couriers or clients, an accounting platform that can handle shipping processes will save you the investment of a separate shipment software program.
-Here are some of the features you should look for:
+Here are some of the features you may want:

 • Shipping cost estimation: Some systems can be set up to understand differences in weight and distance to provide accurate shipping cost estimates.
 This ensures that you include such costs in your billings and pricing.